 The Research Team contacted several companies over the course of this research.
-The team scheduled meetings with the following bus manufacturers, suppliers, and new entrants listed below.
-Separate questionnaires were developed for companies representing different categories so the conversations could be better tailored to their roles and experience.
+The team scheduled meetings with the following bus manufacturers, ADS developers, and procurement efforts listed below.
+Separate interview guides were developed for each organization so the conversations could be better tailored to their roles and experience.